-V1 To obtain custom valving settings go to Digital Valving Search, insert your Access, input your personal specifications and print the custom setup information.
-If you do not have access to the web contact our Technical Support Hotline 951.279.6655 for recommendations.
-Note: The Access Code is good for one time use.

-V2 Once you have selected your valving begin assembling the valve. (figure 1) Place the original Base Plate(s) (thick washer) on the shaft.
+- V1 To obtain custom valving settings go to Digital Valving Search, insert your Access Code, input your personal specifications and print the custom setup information.
+If you do not have access to the web, contact our Technical Support Hotline 951.279.6655 for recommendations.
+Note: The Access Code is good for one limited-time use. - V2 Once you have selected your valving begin assembling the valve. (figure 1) Place the original Base Plate (thick washer) on the shaft of the compression valve.